-Submitting your site to a directory isn’t the only way to use them.
+But submitting your site to a directory isn’t the only way to use them.
 You can also use directories to find related sites.
-Since directory submissions were still big in SEO a few years ago, many companies have submitted their sites and labeled them under certain categories, or submitted to niche directories.

 Identify major directories like Hotfrog and find other sites that are listed in your target category.
 You can also search for directories that focus on your niche or niches you’re trying to reach.
 These directories will give you a list of sites that fall under a particular category.
 For example, if you’re looking for Ski Rental businesses near your hotel, search for “Ski Rental” and your city.

 Once you have a list of related sites, check them out and figure out how you could possibly earn a link from them.
 You could ask them to link to a piece of your content that could be beneficial to their visitors, or you could even start a partnership with a nearby business.